-'Sleepless in Seattle' review: Meg Ryan and Tom Hanks in an affair to forget
+Sleepless in Seattle movie review: Meg Ryan & Tom Hanks suffer through an affair to forget

-In Krzysztof Kieslowski’s Three Colors: Red, the last installment of his “Three Colors” trilogy, the word “magic” is never bandied about.
+In Krzysztof Kieslowski’s Three Colors: Red, the last installment in his “Three Colors” trilogy, the word “magic” is never bandied about.
 No need to.
-Magic is just about everywhere in that lyrical tale about love and fate.
-On the other hand, the word “magic” seems to crop up every other minute in writer-director Nora Ephron’s Sleepless in Seattle.
+Magic is just about everywhere in that lyrical tale about love, longing, and fate.
+At the other extreme, the word “magic” seems to crop up every other minute in director/co-screenwriter Nora Ephron’s 1993 romantic comedy Sleepless in Seattle.

 But apparently hidden under Ephron’s tough-as-nails surface lay a sentimentalist screaming to get out.
 In addition to Sleepless in Seattle, there have also been When Harry Met Sally… and You’ve Got Mail; not coincidentally, all three starring Meg Ryan.

 Sleepless in Seattle begins as recently widowed architect Sam Baldwin (Tom Hanks) moves with his 8-year-old son Jonah (Ross Malinger) from Chicago to Seattle so as to forget his late wife.
-Worried about his father, Jonah contacts a call-in radio program.
-Egged on by Jonah, Sam (code name: Sleepless in Seattle) ends up discussing his feelings of loss and loneliness on national radio.
+Worried about his listless father, Jonah contacts a call-in radio program.
+Egged on by the boy, Sam (code name: “Sleepless in Seattle”) ends up discussing his feelings of loss and loneliness on national radio.

 ‘The closest place to heaven on Earth’ not close enough

-Neither Tom Hanks nor Meg Ryan brings much depth to their characterizations – Ryan, in particular, suffers because Annie is such an underwritten role (“a Republican who had never had an orgasm” was Ephron’s description of Ryan’s character motivation) – but both of them have that indefinable quality that turns mere actors into movie stars.
-(Admittedly, my idea of “movie star” may not be yours; and vice versa.)
+Neither Tom Hanks nor Meg Ryan brings much depth to their characterizations – Ryan, in particular, suffers because Annie is such an underwritten role (“a Republican who had never had an orgasm” was Ephron’s description of Ryan’s character motivation) – but both of them are personable, eminently watchable actors.

 Tom Hanks, who had been worried during production that his “sensitive,” grieving widower would come across as an insufferable wimp, has the advantage of getting (or creating, since the actor also ad-libbed) some of the best sardonic lines in the film.